Isn’t it sweet? Mascots in Web Design

 Some mascots are just hand-drawn illustrations, others are combined with a logo.
 They appear throughout the site and motivate users to some actions — e.g. to visit some site section or fill in the sign-up form.

-Mascots in Modern Web Design Link
+Mascots in Web Design

 A mascot can provide a site design with a fine and nice detail which the site would miss otherwise.
 This detail is used on private pages as often as in an online-shop or by a web-service.
 It’s important that the final mascot design is clean and fits to the overall site design.
 For instance, a laughing beaver doesn’t really help a site which tries to sell some underwater accessories.